Fractious Arizona Senate race heads into final hours

 One spectator wished her luck.
 “We don’t need luck,” McSally replied.
 “We need votes.
 Votes and prayers.”

-Fonseca reported from Flagstaff.
+Riccardi reported from Phoenix.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics